What it Costs to Save Energy

 Flexible and Consistent Reporting for Energy Efficiency Programs: Introducing a New Tool for Reporting Spending and Savings for Programs Funded by Utility Customers

-- NEW Technical Brief and Reporting Tool released November 30, 2015
+- Technical Brief and Reporting Tool released November 30, 2015

 - Summary Presentation from a public webinar on December 17, 2015